How to Become a Licensed Photographer (Steps to Take)

 After submitting all the requirements and paying license fees, it will take about 1-2 business weeks before you finally receive your license.
 Again, the number of processing days depends on local governments.

-Taxes in Photography Business
+Taxes in The Photography Business

 Once your photography business has a license, it is now subject to government taxes.
 To maintain the legal status of the business, photographers must fulfill their tax obligations, which vary by location and business structure.